Want to drive more sales and customer loyalty with WooCommerce coupons?

 After publishing a WooCommerce coupon, it’s important to test it to ensure it works properly by placing a test order.

-Set Up a Free Shipping Coupon in WooCommerce
+How to Create a Free Shipping Coupon in WooCommerce

 According to statistics, 62% of shoppers won’t buy from a brand if it doesn’t offer free shipping.
 Plus.
 47% of consumers will spend a minimum amount to get free shipping.